Deck building topics for durable deck construction:

 So there's even more reason to take some durability measures (which we will get to shortly) so you don't end up having the structure underneath rot while the decking itself is still quite functional.
 A galvanized sub-structure is an option worth looking into.
 We would also recommend using stainless steel screws, even coated deck screws can start to rust after a decade or so.

 Finally, there are tropical woods that are very durable, such as Ipe and Teak, but the market for these woods is causing a pretty big dent in tropical rainforests, which are unfortunately pretty important to all life forms on the planet.
-So we prefer to see people working with Canadian wood, there is no shortage of trees here.
+So we prefer to see people working with Canadian or American wood sources as there is no shortage of trees here.
 If you are going for exotic wood you could look into finding some that is FSC certified, which is wood that comes from sustainably managed forests.
+To see more about choosing wood for framing see here.

 Ten Tips for building better decks: